 Car Accident Injury Claim, Mistakes & First Steps

 The first and most important thing is to get checked out by a hospital or a family doctor.
 No one is saying you have to make a personal injury claim or that you should obtain medical treatment if you were not hurt.
 However, the most important aspect of a pain and suffering claim caused from a car wreck is to know the extent of your injuries and to document the extent of that injury through medical records.
+Although contacting a car wreck attorney in Louisville KY is equally important, your health comes first.

 The value of a car wreck injury claim lives and dies on the information contained in your medical records.
 If you don’t go to a doctor for 30 days after a car wreck, it looks like you were not hurting for the past 30 days.
 Further, the forces involved in a car accident are quite strong, and your body can be lurched forward and backward, or from side to side.
 This is especially true if a tractor trailer or commercial truck was involved, or if you were on a motorcycle.
 You may think its only bumps and bruises, but a few weeks from now you’ll be hurting in back, neck and torso in ways you can’t imagine today.
 You want to know the extent of the injuries and the length of the treatment required to fix those injuries before you ever even consider settling a personal injury claim.
+This can only be determined and calculated by getting help from a car accident lawyer in Louisville KY.

 Second, the insurance company for the at-fault driver will approach you about settling your personal injury claim.
 When you settle a personal injury claim, you sign a personal injury release.
 The essence of an injury release is that no matter how severe your injuries are or when they are discovered, your personal injury claim is over and done with.
 You effectively have made a legal contract, by signing the release of your personal injury claim with the insurance company.
 You entered into a contract wherein you let the insurance company off the hook and whatever may develop tomorrow in regard to your injuries, you alone will be responsible for.
 The at-fault driver, through the personal injury release you signed, has been relieved of all future liability for all the injuries you sustained in the car wreck.
 This is why we never rush a personal injury claim.